-Developed a Solution to check 20 lower URL environments and send out email Status every 4 hours
+Developed a solution to check 20 lower URL environments and send out an email status every 4 hours

 Most companies monitor their Production sites for outages.
 However, many companies have several lower environments such as Dev, QA, Training, Stage, Cert, UAT, Test, etc. that are important for on-going testing purposes and are not monitored for outages.
 I developed a continuous solution using UFT that would run unattended every 4 hours, check each of the 20 URLs, and if there was an outage the script would send an email to the corresponding Point of Contact with a "Failed" Status including the URL and also the Status Code.
 A Status Code of 200 is considered good, so any HTTP Status Code not equal to 200 would be considered a "Failed" such as "404 - Not Found", "500 - Internal Server Error", "503 - Service Unavailable", "504 - Gateway Time Out", etc.

 Additionally, when an email was sent out, the header of the email was color coded so if there was a failed URL, the header in the email would be color-coded in red.
 If all applications were o.k., then the header would be green.
 This was done intentionally so if an email recipient was using a hand-held device and opened the email and saw green, then they would know right then that no action needed to be taken.
 If the person saw red, then they knew that some action might need to be taken.